storj/storj/docs/design/auditing-containment.md

     auditRecords.SuccessNodeIDs = successNodes
   }

-  // remove the set the contained flag to false on the NodeDossier and update the overlay (satellitedb)
+  // Remove the set the contained flag to false on the NodeDossier and update the overlay (satellitedb).
-  // remove the pending audit from the ContainmentDB
+  // Delete the pending audit from the ContainmentDB.

   return auditRecords
 ```

 ## Open Issues

-#### Why not audit a contained node for other data?
-If a node is storing lots of pieces and goes offline or refuse to respond to audits, it should be audited for all the segments that were selected by audit service.
-What would be the reason for not doing this?

-If the fear is that the node would pass audits for other data and have a higher audit success ratio, the node could also gain a higher success ratio when set free from other audits and continuing to refuse to respond to just one audit.

 #### How do we specifically determine if a node should be "contained" or marked as offline?
 We can't verify that just because DialNode failed that a node is offline.
 There are many other reasons for DialNode to fail, not only that the target is not reachable (offline).
 For example, the node can check that the incoming connection is from a satellite and just refuse the connection.
 This is not the same as being offline.

 What is a better way to check and distinguish between an "uncooperative node" and an "offline node"?

+#### How often can a contained node expect to be reverified in a real-life system?

+#### Why create yet another database table when we never iterate through all records in ContainmentDB?
+Couldn't the information on the `pendingAudit` struct just be added to the NodeDossier?